alexdrone/Primer/README.md

  readOnlyTodo.title // "A title"
  ```

- ### Proxy
+ ### ObservableProxy

- Creates an observable Proxy for the object passed as argument.
+ Creates an observable Proxy for the object passed as argument (with granularity at the
+ property level).

 ```swift
 struct Todo { var title: String; var description: String }